katjaweb/mlops-fake-news-prediction/README.md

 Follow these steps to set up and run the project locally:

+Clone the repository

+<pre><code>git clone https://github.com/katjaweb/mlops-fake-news-prediction.git
+cd mlops-fake-news-prediction</code></pre>

 Make sure you have docker and anaconda installed.
-For this project anaconda Version 24.9.2 and docker 27.5.1-1 were used.
+For this project anaconda Version 24.10.1 and docker 27.5.1-1 were used.
 You also need AWS CLI to run this project.

 To install Ananconda distribution follow the instructions here: